jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/07/29/health/coronavirus-future-america.html.html.md

 that only a nationwide lockdown can completely contain the virus now.
-Other researchers think that is politically impossible, but emphasize that localities must be free to act quickly and enforce strong measures with support from their state capitols.
+Other researchers think that is politically impossible, but emphasize that localities must be free to act quickly and enforce strong measures with support from their state legislators.

 [Danielle Allen](https://scholar.harvard.edu/danielleallen/home), the
 director of Harvard University’s Edmond J. Safra Center for Ethics,